Greenhouse Gas Emissions

 In response, the Legislative Assembly of Prince Edward Island adopted a new, more ambitious GHG reduction target of 1.2 Mt CO2e by 2030, which is a 40% reduction below 2005 levels.

-Right now, Prince Edward Island’s GHG emissions are 10% below 2005 levels, or 25% of the way towards the newly adopted target.
-Current efforts are expected to lower emissions by 0.18 Mt CO2 e (or 180 kilotonnes) by 2030.
-Efforts to reduce emissions by an additional 0.32 Mt CO2e (or 320 kilotonnes) will be needed to meet the new target.
+Right now, Prince Edward Island’s GHG emissions are 19% below 2005 levels, or 46% of the way towards the newly adopted target.
+Current efforts are expected to continue to lower emissions but it will not be enough.

 Meeting this target will not be easy, but it is possible if we all work together.
 A Special Legislative Committee was created to find ways to meet this new target.